Our Clinical Staff

 Licensed Social Worker

 I have experience working with a variety of mental health conditions including depression, anxiety, eating disorders/disordered eating, binge eating disorder, anorexia, bulimia, and ARFID as well as supporting individuals through major life transitions such as divorce.
-As a result of my extensive experience working in a variety of mental health settings, I have developed the knowledge and skills necessary to support people addressing their difficult and often complex challenges.
+As a result of my extensive experience working in a variety of mental health settings, I have developed the knowledge and skills necessary to support people in addressing their difficult and often complex challenges.
 I am a Licensed Social Worker with a Master of Social Work degree from Aurora University.

-My clinical practice uses a variety of behavior based modalities to best fit the person and the struggles they are working to overcome.
+My clinical practice uses a variety of behavior-based modalities to best fit the person and the struggles they are working to overcome.
 I am compassionate and understanding of the challenges we face in life.
 I bring that compassion to my sessions which enables people to feel comfortable and at ease quickly.

 Everyone’s journey is different and I understand that and will work with you towards achieving your goals at your own pace.